 Later Releases: PS2, PSP, PS3, Xbox, NGC

-Console ports game a lot faster and the SNES became the superior version this time around not only in terms of graphics and sound, but Nintendo aloud them to keep the gore in due to low sales of the last game.
-The most superior version was for the Sega 32x, but due to low drive of the device it didn’t sell many copies.
+Console ports game a lot faster and the SNES became the superior version this time around not only in terms of graphics and sound but Nintendo allowed them to keep the gore in due to low sales of the last game.
+The most superior version was for the Sega 32x, but due to the low drive of the device, it didn’t sell many copies.
 Other versions had things missing such as voices, animations, and the Genesis version only had scrolling text for endings.
 Once again they couldn’t get a quality Arcade port out for this version until it was released for consoles later on (Midway Arcade Treasures, and Mortal Kombat: Shaolin Monks).

 Mortal Kombat 3